HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/configuring-keep-idplite-with-identity-service.md

    b.
 Set file name to oauth.nsf
    c.
 (Set title as you deem fit)
    d.
 Pick `KeepOauth.ntf` as the application template
-3. Asssign the role `[OAuthAdmin]` to the server and your administrative user or usergroup (we suggest `[LocalKeepAdmins]` using your notes client.Make sure there is an ACL entry of type `server` (for your server) that has Manager access and has `OAuthAdmin` role (make sure the checkbox is checked).
+3. Assign the role `[OAuthAdmin]` to the server and your administrative user or usergroup (we suggest `[LocalKeepAdmins]` using your notes client.Make sure there is an ACL entry of type `server` (for your server) that has Manager access and has `OAuthAdmin` role (make sure the checkbox is checked).

 ![keep oauthnsf acl](../../../assets/images/keep-oauthnsf-acl.png)